Chew/TARDIS-Docs/docs/faqs.md

 Couldn't solve your problem?
 Ask us on [Discord](https://discord.gg/sfuPVHh) or [GitHub](https://github.com/eccentricdevotion/TARDIS/discussions).

+## The plugin isn't enabled, what do I do?

+If you are running Minecraft 1.21.8 or higher, you need to use a [Paper](https://papermc.io/downloads/paper) server.
+Spigot is no longer supported by the plugin.

 ## How do I get rid of ghost TARDIS display blocks and lights? {#ghost-blocks}

 You need to use the `/kill` command to remove ghost blocks (while standing next to the display):